Linda5-umwali/alu-AirBnB_clone/README.md

 ## Command interpreter

 ### How to start
-1. Clone the repository:
+Clone the repository:
 https://github.com/Linda5-umwali/alu-AirBnB_clone.git

 cd AirBnB_clone

+### How to use it
-3. Run the console in interactive mode
+Run the console in interactive mode

    ./console.py